 There can be a number of reasons for starting a court case in King’s Bench Court.
-You may want to enforce a contract (agreement) that you made with someone about money they would pay you or services they would provide.
-You may have been harmed by the actions of another person or company and may want to sue for damages.
-Grounds for suing are complicated and before you decide to sue you should consult a lawyer or, if you are representing yourself, research the law to determine if you have a case.
+It has the jurisdiction to handle any type of civil matter.
+Grounds for suing are complicated and before you decide to sue you should consult a lawyer.
+If you are representing yourself, research the law to determine if you have a case.

-Law suits are expensive and time-consuming so you should consider whether you could use Small Claims Court or settle your case outside of court.
+Lawsuits are expensive and time-consuming.
+You should consider whether you can use Small Claims Court or settle your case outside of court.
 You will also want to consider how or if you will be able to collect on a judgment if you are successful in your case.

 In order to start a civil action in the Court of King's Bench for Saskatchewan, certain requirements must be met.